-Household "Household" means an individual, his or her spouse if married, and all dependents while they are under age 18.
+Household "Household" means an individual, their spouse if married, and all dependents while they are under age 18.
 When dependent children reach age 18, they are no longer considered members of your household for purposes of determining a farmland preservation credit.